-SEMINOLE HEIGHTS, Fla. -- Tampa Police confirmed a fourth deadly shooting in Seminole Heights is linked to three previous unsolved murders in the area since October.
+SEMINOLE HEIGHTS, Fla. -- Tampa Police confirmed a fourth deadly shooting in Seminole Heights which they are treating as linked to three previous unsolved murders in the area since October.

 Police responded to a report about shots fired just before 5:00 a.m. on Tuesday in the area of N. Nebraska Avenue and E. McBerry Street.
 When they arrived on scene, they found a deceased adult male in the street.